SAP-samples/teched2022-DA264/exercises/ex1/README.md

 32. Click 'Expression'.
 <br>![](/exercises/ex1/images/Ex01_Part04_32.png)

 33. Type the following expression: 'CASE WHEN "DRUG_NAME_0" IS NULL THEN 'NO' ELSE 'YES' END'.
+This will add a 'NO' in the new 'ValidClaim' column when the 'DRUG_NAME_0' colum is NULL and a 'YES' value when the column contains data.
 <br>![](/exercises/ex1/images/Ex01_Part04_33.png)

 34. Click 'OK'.
 <br>![](/exercises/ex1/images/Ex01_Part04_34.png)

-35. Click 'Apply'(at the bottom right).
+35. Click 'Apply' (at the bottom right).
 <br>![](/exercises/ex1/images/Apply.png)

 36. A new column, ValidClaim' is now created.